Full Name: JAMES "JIM" GRANT DEANE

 A classy, skilful left-footer, who played half-foward, centre, or rover, he won six Best and Fairests for South Adelaide, two Magarey Medals (runner-up 2nd three times), and was South Adelaide captain for five seasons.

-Deane had an aborted start to his Richmond career.
+But Deane had aborted starts to his Richmond career.

 He had first appeared at Tigerland training in March 1946, on request of either Jack Broadstock (who had played for West Adelaide), or Laurie Cahill (SA player in 1943 premiership) and Richmond supporter Bill Stewart.